RileyLeff/sapflux/README.md

 1. A timeframe:
    * Always includes a start time
-   * Optionally includes an end time
+   * Does not include an end time -- if a new deployment with the same logger ID appears, it supersedes the previous deployment and renders it inactive.
    * Times are specified in UTC, NOT local time.

 2. A hardware context: